 How Much Does it Cost to Own a Dog?- a good, quick overview of financial and time costs of owning a dog

 When choosing insurance, consider the monthly payment amount (premium), amount of coverage after the deductible, what is and is not covered, per incident caps, and yearly caps.
+It is also important to know whether a plan pays based on your veterinarian's fees (the best option) or on an insurance schedule.

 The Top Ten Questions to Ask When Buying Pet Insurance - good questions to consider